CloudBuds/Blog-Site-1/content/posts/api-updates.md

 author_image: ./images/ToxicGif2.gif
 ---

+Recent Updates and Changelog

-Hello everyone, we have recently published a few minor API changes that may or may not effect our Users and or their Bots, A list of Changes can be found below for those of you who are interested in what has and has not changed.
+Over the past few days we have published a few API changes that may or may not effect our Users and or their Bots, A list of Changes can be found below for those of you who are interested in what has and has not changed.

 ---